 Docker is a very convenient tool for creating, deploying, and running applications in a container.
 Docker is popular among developers as the development process improves drastically, saves time, and does not use a lot of resources.
-Docker containers are lightweight takes very few resources compared to virtual machines.
-That is very important for Raspberry Pi and other single board computers If you want to install Docker, follow the guide step-by-step on how to install Docker on Raspberry Pi, if you follow all the steps, you will get success in installing Docker on your Raspberry Pi.
+Docker containers are lightweight and take very few resources compared to virtual machines.
+That is very important for Raspberry Pi and other single-board computers If you want to install Docker, follow the guide step-by-step on how to install Docker on Raspberry Pi, if you follow all the steps, you will get successful in installing Docker on your Raspberry Pi.

 Also See: How to Install RetroPie on Raspberry Pi